karthigasuresh1111-blip/Recipe-Review-And-Feedback-Classification-Model/README.md

 * The dataset required extensive preprocessing and balancing due to class imbalance.
 * Tree-based models (Random Forest, Gradient Boosting, XGBoost) performed best.
-* The workflow ensures full reproducibility and scalability for healthcare prediction use cases.
+* The workflow ensures full reproducibility and scalability for review prediction use cases.

 ---